STH-STEM/8346A/docs/profile/inf-profiles.md

 # Team Profiles

-We are Damian Rusecki and Seb Jensen, Team 8346A ("The Lads"), from St Helena School in Colchester.
+We are Damian, Seb, and Tito, Team 8346A ("The Lads"), from St Helena School in Colchester.

 ## Damian Rusecki